 Here you can set an icon that will be displayed when viewing the created executable in the explorer.
 It is also displayed in the title bar of your programs windows and the Taskbar.

 Windows: The icon must be in ICO format (Windows Icon).

 MacOS X: The icon must be in ICNS format (Macintosh Icon).
 To create such an icon, you should create PNG files in the dimensions 128x128, 48x48, 32x32 and 16x16 of your image and then use the tool "Icon Composer" that comes with the OSX developer tools to create the ICNS file.
 It should be located in /Developer/Applications/Utilities/.
 To be displayed once the application has just been created, the Finder may need to be restarted.

-This enables the inline ASM parser.
+This enables the inline ASM syntax coloring.
 See the Inline x86 ASM section of the help-file for more information on this option.

 Create thread-safe executable

 This tells the compiler to use a special version of certain commands to make them safe to be used in threads.
 See the Thread library for more information.

 This also enables the Debugger to display correct information if threads are used.
 Without this option, the debugger might output wrong line numbers when threads are involved for example.

 Adds support for skinned windows on Windows XP, Windows Vista, Windows 7 or Windows 8.